-“UP HERE,” yelled a male voice from somewhere in the house.
+“UP HERE,” yelled the voice from somewhere in the house, I couldn’t tell exactly from where.

 I walked into the front hallway.